nwanoch/nwanoch/README.md

 - 🔭 I’m currently working on Buiding Projects that satisfy customer and business needs
-- 🌱 I currently work as a Fullstack Developer with  Nestjs, Nextjs, tailwindcss, React, React Native,, Node and Typescript for web development.
+- 🌱 I currently work as a Fullstack Developer/ Devops Specialist with  Nestjs, Nextjs, tailwindcss, React, React Native,, Node and Typescript for web development.
 - 📫 How to reach me: emmanuelnwanochie247@gmail.com

 <hr>